KPettingerEEN/SuperSimpleFPSPack/README.md

 1. There is an issue with the "Projectiles" that can be fixed using the steps below:

-* Open a Projectile blueprint
+* Open any Projectile blueprint
 * Click on the Projectile Movement object
 * Change the Initial and Max speed of the projectile to 10000
 * Change the Velocity to 10000
 * Change the "Gravity" to .1 to simulate a slight bullet drop, without messing up the offset of the projectile
 * Finally, click on the "Capsule" object, and change the Scale to .01
+* This should be done for all "Bullet" projectile types.

 2. There is an issue with the Projectile Spawning logic for the M4 due to the above issue, and can be resolved using the steps below: